Urgent Injunctions in Australia: When You Need the Court to Act Fast

 An injunction is a court order that either forces someone to do something (mandatory injunction) or stops them from doing something (prohibitory injunction).
 It is an equitable remedy, meaning it is discretionary and not available as of right.

-In Queensland, the Supreme Court's jurisdiction to grant injunctive relief is governed by the Civil Proceedings Act 2011 (Qld) s 9 and the court's inherent equitable jurisdiction preserved by the Supreme Court Act 1995 (Qld) s 11.
+In Queensland, the Supreme Court's jurisdiction to grant injunctive relief is governed by the Civil Proceedings Act 2011 (Qld) s 9 and the court's inherent equitable jurisdiction, preserved on the repeal of the Supreme Court Act 1995 (Qld) by s 11 of the Supreme Court of Queensland Act 1991 (Qld).
 The procedural framework for injunctions and similar orders is set out in the UCPR 1999 (Qld) Chapter 8 Part 2, covering rr 255A through r 265.

 The District Court also has jurisdiction to grant injunctive relief in matters within its jurisdiction.
 The same UCPR provisions apply.
 In practice, most urgent commercial injunctions are sought in the Supreme Court because of the amounts typically at stake, but if the underlying dispute falls within the District Court's jurisdiction, injunctive relief can be obtained there.